kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

 code pod.yaml
 ```

-You can then use these manifests as boilerplate templates as a starting point for  your own yaml files.
+You can then use these generated manifests as a starting point for writing your own yaml files.

-These commands are not that intuitive and are in fact quite tricky to figure out.
+These commands are not that intuitive,   in fact quite tricky to figure out.
 For example it took me several minutes of googling before realising that I needed to include this restart flag settng.
 If I leave out this flag then I end up with a different kind of object altogether!

 # github
-That's why in the Appendix section of the study guide, I have added an article called 'generate yaml using kubectl'.
-This article has a list of example commands that you can use to generate yaml files for various objects types.
+That's why in the Appendix section of the study guide, I have added a    page with a list of commands for generating these various boilerplate yaml files.
+The page is called 'generate yaml using kubectl'.

 I highly recommend memorising some of these commands if you're planning to take the CKA exam.
-That's because you won't have time to write yaml files manually, and also you're not allowed copy and paste more than 2 lines at a time during the exam, that rules out copying yaml samples from the official documentation.
+That's because you won't have time to write yaml files manually, and also you're not allowed copy and paste more than 2 lines at a time during the exam.

 ## vscode
 One final thing I wanted to mention is that so far we created one yaml file per object, however you can define multiple objects in a single yaml file.
-That's done by using the triple-dash notation as a delimiter.
+That's done by using the triple-dash notation as a seperator.

 ```bash
 code configs/pod-and-service.yml
 ```

-However if you're planning on taking the CKA exam, then you can't take this approach, that's because you're not allowed to copy-and-paste more than a couple of lines at a time in the CKA exam.

-Here we have our earlier hello world pod and service definitions, but this time in a single file, with a the triple-dash delimiter seperating them.
+Here we have the hello world pod and service definitions from our   earlier demos, but this time in a single file, with a the triple-dash seperating them.
 This triple-dash notation is part of the standard yaml syntax.
+So when you apply this file you end up with the same results as we saw earlier.